Admissions to Godinton Primary School for September 2018

 The admissions policy is one of those which you can view in the policies section of this website, through the ‘About Us’ tab.

 In order to gain a place at our school, the parents of reception aged children are required to complete a Reception Common Admissions Form (RCAF).
-Parents can either do this online, at www.kent.gov.uk/ola, from November until the closing date early in January, or those who do not have access to the internet can request a paper copy of the application form from the school.
+Parents can either do this online, at www.kent.gov.uk/ola, from 6th November until the closing date on 15th January, or those who do not have access to the internet can request a paper copy of the application form from the school.
 The paper copy of the RCAF should be completed and returned to the school or the LEA Admissions Team by the closing date in January.
 Only one application must be submitted per child, either online or paper but not both.

 Parents should also note that the following points DO NOT form part of the school’s admissions criteria: